 Yes, international students can enrol in fewer units than normal in Trimester 2, 2020, if your circumstances require this.
 However, students are encouraged to update study plans in line with their CoE end date.
 Please discuss this with a Student Adviser in Student Central.

-International students must continue to comply with their visa conditions.
-The Australian Government’s Department of Home Affairs current advice (23 April 2020) includes the following:
+Have work restrictions for international students been changed?
+New date required International students must continue to comply with their visa conditions.
+The Australian Government’s Department of Home Affairs current advice (28 August 2020) includes the following:

 This Australian Government advice is subject to change, and therefore, international students should regularly review the Department of Home Affairs website.

-Is there other financial assistance available from Deakin? [updated 30 May]
+Is there other financial assistance available from Deakin? [updated 7 September]

 Do I need to let Deakin know where I am? [updated 24 June]